Pimping and Pandering in San Diego

 In consideration of the seriousness of pimping and pandering, California has criminalized it under Penal Code section 266.
-Under this law, “Any person who, knowing another person is a prostitute, lives or derives support or maintenance in whole or in part from the earnings or proceeds of the person’s prostitution, or from money loaned or advanced to or charged against that person by any keeper or manager or inmate of a house or other place where prostitution is practiced or allowed, or who solicits or receives compensation for soliciting for the person, is guilty of pimping or indecent exposure, a felony, and shall be punishable by imprisonment in the state prison for three, four, or six years."
+Under this law, “Any person who, knowing another person is a prostitute, lives or derives support or maintenance in whole or in part from the earnings or proceeds of the person’s prostitution, or from money loaned or advanced to or charged against that person by any keeper or manager or inmate of a house or other place where prostitution is practiced or allowed, or who solicits or receives compensation for soliciting for the person, is guilty of pandering, a felony, and shall be punishable by imprisonment in the state prison for three, four, or six years."

 Pimping under Penal Code 266(h):

 - Receiving compensation for the solicitation of prostitution.

 Basically, to convict someone of pimping under PC 266, the prosecutor must prove each of the following elements: